Home » Dietary Supplements » Bio Supplements

 Protease

 Protease are any enzymes that conduct the process of proteolysis.
 Proteolysis initiates protein catabolism by hydrolysis of the peptide bonds that link amino acids together in the polypeptide chain.
-Catabolism is a pathway which breaks molecules down into smaller units with a resultant release of energy.
+Catabolism is a metabolic pathway which breaks molecules down into smaller units with a resultant release of energy.
 Hydrolysis is a type of chemical reaction.
 During hydrolysis, water molecules split into hydroxide and hydrogen ions which may go on to participate in further reactions.
 Proteins and polypeptides are chains of amino acids which are held together by peptide bonds.
 Put simply, protease is instrumental in digesting proteins the food we ingest.
 Protease is therefore an extremely important enzyme type.
 If the digestive process remains incomplete, undigested protein can end up in the circulatory system, and in other systems.
 Protease can assist in removing excess protein from the circulatory system.
 This has the additional beneficial effect of cleansing the blood stream.

 Lipase